 The morning consists of two sessions.
 The first begins at 9.00 am and ends at 10.45 am.
 This is followed by a 15 minute playtime, after which the children can have a drink, a piece of fruit and listen to a story.
 By 11.15 am they are ready for their second session.

-Lunchtime begins at 11.50 am for Reception and two Year One classes, followed by the other two Year One classes and Year Two at 12.35 pm.
+Lunchtime begins at 11.50 am for Reception and one Year One class, followed by the other two Year One classes and Year Two at 12.35 pm.
 Lunchtime ends for all children at 1.10pm.

 The register is taken and is followed by a whole-class input.
-After this, the children are invited to access the continuous provision whilst teachers and teaching assistants complete objective-led provisions and lead children through play.
+After this, the children are invited once again to access the continuous provision whilst teachers and teaching assistants complete objective-led provisions and lead their focus children through play.
 The children tidy at 2.20pm (approximately) and gather for a final whole-class input before collecting their things for home time.

 Key Stage One (Year 1&2) Afternoon: